 Note: You can customize the settings to tweak the key, scale, octave, and waveform.

 Fischinger is another music-themed game created to celebrate Oskar Fischinger’s 117th birthday.
 Users will be able to create their visual music compositions.
-The Doodle provides a wide array of settings that you can use to customize presets, tempos, tone, keys, etc.
+The Doodle provides a wide array of settings that you can use to customize presets, tempos, tones, keys, etc.

-Google Doodle Sport Games
+6 Google Doodle Sports Games

 Over the years, Google has released many Doodle games inspired by traditional sports.
 Here are a few notable examples.